PoisotLab/ms_metaweb_transfer/README.md

-One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the degree of the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 showed that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
+One important aspect in which Europe and Canada differ (despite their comparable bioclimatic conditions) is the degree of the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850 showed that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both past climate change and human activity, even when this human activity was orders of magnitude less important than it is now.
 Similarly, @Yeakel2014ColEco showed that changes in human occupation over several centuries can lead to food web collapse.